Badge photo

 0.058020770920711007

-Our target needs to be in list of lists format for mapk to work, so we convert the hotel_cluster column of t2 into a list of lists.
-Then, we call the mapk method with our target, our predictions, and the number of predictions we want to evaluate (5).
+Our target needs to be in list of lists format for the mapk function to work, so we convert the hotel_cluster column of t2 into a list of lists.
+Then, we call mapk by passing our target, our predictions, and the number of predictions we want to evaluate (5).
 Our result here isn't great, but we've just generated our first set of predictions, and evaluated our error!
 The framework we've built will allow us to quickly test out a variety of techniques and see how they score.
 We're well on our way to building a good-performing solution for the leaderboard.

 Before we move on to creating a better algorithm, let's see if anything correlates well with hotel_cluster.
 This will tell us if we should dive more into any particular columns.
 We can find linear correlations in the training set using the corr method: